top of page

 – Evelyn Goh and Jochen Prantl, June 2021

-Prantl and Goh with participants at the September 2019 Strategic Diplomacy professional education program for the Australian Department of Defence, ANU
+Prantl, Goh, and Chan with participants at the February 2024 Strategic Diplomacy professional education program for the Australian Department of Defence, ANU